adrockmkt/adrock-extrator-emails/README.md

 - Websites that block bots, rate-limit heavily, or require authentication may return fewer results.
 - The Actor extracts **only publicly available** emails found in HTML/text.
 - For large sites, consider limiting crawl depth/links (if you add those parameters in the future).
+- This Actor is automatically tested by Apify using the default input schema and must complete successfully within 5 minutes.

 ## ✉️ Contact